williamoliverpro/moveit/README.md

 This app features all the latest tools in web development!

 - ⚛️ **Next.js** — Next.js is a React framework that allows SSR and the SSG.
-- 💹 **Typescript** — TypeScript is a superset of JavaScript developed by Microsoft that adds typing and some other features to the language.
+- 💹 **Typescript** — TypeScript is a superset of JavaScript that adds typing in the language.
 - 🍪 **JS-Cookie** — A simple, lightweight JavaScript API for handling cookies.

 ## Getting started